istvanaut/TK-MachineLearning/Simulation/Tamás Visy/CARLA/README.md

-# How to simulate the environment for an autonomous vehicle in CARLA
+# How to simulate the environments for an autonomous vehicle in CARLA

 ---